Loading...

 Mindful Eating

-Eat slowly and chew thoroughly.
-This can aid in digestion and help your body manage glucose levels more effectively.
+Eat slowly and chew your food thoroughly to aid in better digestion and nutrient absorption, which can help manage glucose levels.

 healthspan-mbl